TheRTK/simple-coursehunter-downloader/README.md

 **You have to pay a paid subscription.**

-- You need to open the page of the selected course
+- You need to open the page of the selected course.
-- Press **Ctrl+U** and copy the source HTML code of the page
+- Press **Ctrl+U** and copy the source HTML code of the page.
-- Create `page.html` file at the root of the project
+- Create folder `html` at the root of the project.
-- Paste the source code into `page.html`
+- Create file `*.html` in `html` folder and paste the source code of page.
 - run `node index.js`

 ### FAQ
 **Q: Can I download paid courses for free?**
 >No.

+**Q: Can I download several courses at a time?**
+> Yes.
+You can create several html files or specify several arguments.
+>
+>> eg: `node index.js https://coursehunter.net/course/angular-pro https://coursehunter.net/course/nedelya-oop-tretiy-potok`

 **Q: Where are the downloaded files?**
->simple-coursehunter-downloader/media/%course_name%/

-**Q: Your code is terrible, what's wrong with you?!**
->I wrote this script in 20 minutes for personal use.
-If you want to rewrite it - good luck.
+> Default: .../simple-coursehunter-downloader/media/%course_name%/

+**Q: Can I save courses to another folder?**
+>Yes.
+Need to change `MEDIA_FOLDER` in the [index.js](https://github.com/TheRTK/simple-coursehunter-downloader/blob/master/index.js#L6)

+**Q: Can I load  html files from another folder?**
+>Yes.
+Need to change `HTML_FOLDER` in the [index.js](https://github.com/TheRTK/simple-coursehunter-downloader/blob/master/index.js#L7)